Recommendations

 Music

-Be warned that a lot of these are explicit, though you can often find clean versions for anything that might see the radio.
+Be warned that a lot of these are explicit, though I can usually find clean versions on streaming for anything that might play on the radio.

 Hip Hop